Psalm 69: The Way to Succeed and the Way to Suck Eggs: Cover art

 The cover art depicts a silhouette of an angel surrounded by clocks and other miscellaneous objects as border icons.
 It was designed by photographer Paul Elledge who conceived the layout after Jourgensen handed him a copy of Aleister Crowley's 1918 The Book of Lies.
 The final cover image was a triple exposure of three images on one piece of film.
 The angel was a model from Chicago's Art Institute, who was wearing angel wings crafted by the artist's wife at the time.
 It took Elledge a week to complete the cover art.

 Reception

 Psalm 69 was ranked No. 80 on the Rolling Stone's "Top 100 Greatest Metal Albums of All Time" list, with author Suzy Exposito concluding that "the result of the album was a manic drag race into a swampy hellmouth of thrash Americana – and it worked".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2001, Q named it one of the "50 Heaviest Albums of All Time".